Student Resources

 Are you ready to start preparing your systems map?
 We have prepared a list of tools and software that you can use to design a compelling systems map(s).

-• Kumu: Tool for complex mind mapping with the ability to integrate storytelling.
-REMINDER: Students registered for Map the System 2024 get access to Kumu for free.
+Kumu: Tool for complex mind mapping with the ability to integrate storytelling.
+REMINDER: Students registered for Map the System 2025 will get free access to Kumu in February.
 Instructions on registering for your free account have been emailed to you.
 If you did not receive this email, please contact adion@mtroyal.ca

 Additional Resources